-- After 12 minutes, have a look – the scones will be risen nicely, but a bit pale still – so gently turn the tray around, and give them another 3-5 minutes until they’re nicely browned.
+- After 10 minutes, have a look – the scones will have risen nicely, but will be a bit pale still – so gently turn the tray around, and give them another 3-5 minutes until they’re nicely browned.

 - Once browned to your liking, remove them to a cooling rack.